cognizac/Backstage/README.md

 ### Chinook Database
 The Chinook Database data was added to Postgres by downloading the recommended version "ChinookDatabase1.4_CompleteVersion.zip" from <https://chinookdatabase.codeplex.com/releases/view/55681>

 Upon completion of the download, the contents should be unzipped.
-Opening a command prompt navigate to the directory where the Chinook files were unzipped.
+Open a command prompt navigate to the directory where the Chinook files were unzipped.
 Run the batch file CreatePostgreSql.bat to create the Chinook DB in Postgres.

 ## Python Environment